mliu1076/inst414-final-project-maxwell-liu/README.md

 # Code Package Structure

-Here is the following structure of this package
+Here is the following structure of this package:

 inst414-final-project-maxwell-liu

 ├── data/

-│   ├── extracted/ - stores extracted data from the sources (flat files in this case)
+│   ├── extracted/ - stores extracted data from the online sources (raw data)

 │   ├── processed/ - stores transformed and cleaned data